 The Z8 Encore!
-XP® F08xA Series products contain power-saving features.
+XP[®] 4K Series products contain power-saving features.
 The highest level of power reduction is provided by the STOP mode.
 The next lower level of power reduction is provided by the HALT mode.

-Further power savings can be implemented by disabling individual peripheral blocks while in Normal mode.
+Further power savings can be implemented by disabling individual peripheral blocks while in Active mode (defined as being in neither STOP nor HALT mode).